wix-incubator/wix-rest-docs/guides/DomainEvents.md

 | `data.identity` | Identity data as stringified JSON.
 See the **Identity payload** table. | // Identity of what??

 ### Data payload
-The `data.data` payload always includes the following fields:
+The `data.data` payload includes the following fields:

 | Field name | Description |
 | :-------------- | :------- |